BenBrewerBowman/firebase-react-typescript-project-template/README.md

 1. Create new project in the [Firebase Console](https://console.firebase.google.com/).

-2. Enable Email + Google Auth to project.
+2. Enable Email + Google Authentication for project.

-3. Update auth template action url to: `https://<YOUR_DOMAIN_HERE>.firebaseapp.com/auth-action`.
+3. Update authentication template action url to: `https://<YOUR_DOMAIN_HERE>.firebaseapp.com/auth-action`.

 4. Enable hosting for project.